 Consciously making time to get outside and observe the nature around you can really benefit your wellbeing, and this is a lovely time of year to do just that.
 The signs of spring are a welcome sight after the cold and dark of winter; why not take a mindful walk and see how many you can spot?

-Try to take note of the new sights and sounds of the season - the evenings will be lighter, daffodils will be coming into bloom, blossom may be appearing, and you may spot the earliest spring pollinators like bees and butterflies.
+Try to take note of the new sights and sounds of the season - the evenings will be lighter, the dawn chorus will be louder, daffodils will be coming into bloom, and you may spot the occasional early spring pollinators like bees and butterflies.
 Take a look at our blog below for some inspiration on where to go for your next springtime walk.

 Daffodils (c) Ross Hoddinott/2020VISION